maidsafe/rfcs/proposed/0000-Petname-System.md

 [1] What algorithm can be used to determine if a Petname is "too similar" to another?

-[2] If a user tries to add a Nickname to their Address Book, but there already exists a Nickname the same or similar, what is the resolution process?
+[2] If a user tries to add a Nickname to their Address Book, but there already exists a Petname that is the same or similar, what is the resolution process?

-[3] What should the reserved character be for Nickname differentiation and for Service indication?
+[3] What should the reserved character be for denotating Nicknames?

 * # - Hash
 * % - Percentage Sign